LilaShiba/9th_grade_boot_camp/1/README.md

 - lists
 - dictionary
+- how to create and call a method
 #### p5js
 The coding walk-a-long will answer most of your questions, however, it is a difficult task.

 - array
 - hash
+- how to create and call a method

 # Coding Walk-a-long